Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Sugar push

+On 1, step back with left foot, on 2, step back with right foot, on 3&4 do a rock step, and on 5&6 do an anchor step.

+#### Sugar push outside pivot turn

+Also known as a Sugar Tuck.

+On 1 step back, on 2 raise your left hand to the follower's ear level such that the hands are palm-to-palm.
+The leader's hand can be pointing straight up at 12 o'clock or angled, pointing at 10 o'clock.
+The left arm should be kept close to the body before and after the turn, as if holding a piece of paper under the armpit, even during the turn.
+On 3&4 do the rock step while slightly pressing into the followers raised hand.
+The follower should press your hand back with the same amount of force to achieve compression.
+The turn should begin immediately on 4 after the compression was created on 3& and movement backwards has begun.
+The turn should be completed in one beat so there is time for the follower to anchor on the 5&6.

+#### Sugar push inside pivot turn

+Use it from an [open] position.
+On step 2 raise your left hand and make it perpendicular to the floor.
+The hands connection should be palm-to-palm and the leader's left hand should be pointing at 2 o'clock to indicate the direction of the pivot turn.
+On 3&4 generate compression on the 3& and begin the turn on 4 as you step backwards.

+#### Sugar push goofy inside pivot turn

+Use it from a [goofy] hold.
+On step 2 raise your right hand to her face level at shoulder width with your hand pointing at 2 o'clock.
+On step 3&4 do compression on 3& and begin the turn on 4 as you step backwards.

+#### Sugar push inside pivot turn into closed position

+The same as a [sugar push inside pivot turn] but during step 4, during the turn, place your right-hand fingers in between the follower shoulder blades.
+As the follower rotates, the right hand will be flat against the shoulder blade, achieving a closed position.
+Steps 4 5&6 may need to be bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an open position.

 #### No-triple sugar tuck

 This is a sugar tuck but the 3&4 becomes a 3 and 4 step-tap because the & goes